WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 ## What Swift Macros Do Exceptionally Well?

-On the other hand, Swift Macro enables encapsulation over many of them by adopting different design philosophies.
+On the other hand, Swift Macro enables encapsulation over many of them by embracing different design philosophies.
 To help you build a comprehensive understanding of these design philosophies, I would like to show you the nature of Swift Macro with some typical examples.